MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - @pytest.mark.trylast: mark a hook implementation function such that the plugin machinery will try to call it last/as late as possible.

+- pytest.mark.asyncio: To be used as a decorator in order to test asyncronous codes.

 34) To show the slowest 3 tests

 ```